SPIRITUAL INSIGHTS: UNSHAKEABLE RESULTS COME FROM DEEP ROOTS

 The leaders who endure—the ones who quietly shape cultures, who develop people in ways that last, who leave something behind that outlives their presence—are rarely the ones chasing visibility.
 They are the ones tending to what cannot be seen.
 The ones who have learned to stay connected to the quiet, consistent source beneath it all.
 They are the ones who live like streams.

 So, the question isn’t what you’re producing right now.
 Not really.
 The deeper question is what you’re rooted in.
-And whether what’s feeding you is strong enough to sustain what you’ve been called to carry.
+Whether what’s feeding you is strong enough to sustain what you’ve been called to carry.
 Stay with that question a little longer than feels comfortable.
-Because somewhere beneath the surface of your leadership, there is a source.
+Somewhere beneath the surface of your leadership, there is a source.
 Quiet.
 Steady.
 Unseen.
-And everything above it is depending on what flows from there.
+Everything above it is depending on what flows from there.

 Lead well this week… what you carry within is shaping more than you see.